 Planning for residential and end-of-life care

 Because Huntington's disease causes the progressive loss of function and death, it's important to anticipate care that will be needed in the advanced stages of the disease and near the end of life.
-Early discussions about this type of care enable the person with Huntington's disease to be engaged in these decisions and to communicate his or her preferences for care.
+Early discussions about this type of care enable the person with Huntington's disease to be engaged in these decisions and to share what they want from their care.

 Matters that may need to be addressed include: